wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

 Policy monitoring
 =================

-The OSSEC Rootcheck module can be used to enforce and monitor your security policy.
-This is the process of verifying that all systems conform to a set of pre-defined rules surrounding configuration settings and approved application usage.
+The rootcheck module can be used to enforce and monitor your security policy.
+This is the process of verifying that all systems conform to a set of predefined rules surrounding configuration settings and approved application usage.

 There are several PCI DSS requirements to verify that systems are properly hardened.
 An example would be: